 The foundation’s New York Office, located at 275 Madison Avenue, opened its doors in 2012.
 It serves two major tasks: to work on issues concerning the United Nations, including collaboration with people and political representatives from the Global South, and to work with North American (U.S. and Canadian) progressives in universities, unions, social movements, progressive institutions, and think tanks.
 The office’s Co-Directors are Stefanie Ehmsen and Albert Scharenberg.
 The New York Office is part of the global network of the Rosa Luxemburg Stiftung.

 The “Left Party” (Die Linke) was founded in 2007 as merger of the primarily East German “Party of Democratic Socialism” (PDS) and the West German “Electoral Alternative for Jobs and Social Justice” (WASG).
-In the last federal election in 2009, it won 11.9% of the popular vote and 76 seats in the German Bundestag (42 women and 34 men).
-The head of the Left Party’s parliamentary group is Gregor Gysi, 64.
-The party’s current presidents are Katja Kipping, 34, and Bernd Riexinger, 56.
+In the last federal election in September 2013, it became the third strongest party, winning 8.6% of the popular vote and 64 seats in the German Bundestag (36 women and 28 men).
+The head of the Left Party’s parliamentary group is Gregor Gysi, 65.
+The party’s current presidents are Katja Kipping, 35, and Bernd Riexinger, 57.
 The Left Party has elected representatives in 10 of the 16 German states and thousands of elected representatives on the county level.

 In the European Parliament, the Left Party’s eight members are part of the “Confederal Group of the European United Left/Nordic Green Left” (GUE/NGL).